-During the Vietnam War, it was also used as a sniper’s nest by the Viet Congs.
-Thankfully, the only nests may find are the birds who may have made parts of the station their home.
+During the Vietnam War, it was used as a sniper’s nest by the Viet Congs.
+Thankfully, the only nests you many now find belong to the the birds who may have made parts of the station their home.

 Getting to the railway station is straightforward.
 It’s located on Bui Thi Xuan Street, and is close to most of the city’s hotels and attractions.
 Frankly, if we were carrying backpacks, we would have opted to walk to the station, like I had done years ago.
 Instead, we opted for a metered taxi which we hailed on the main road outside our hotel.
 It’s a short ride of about 5 minutes.